Bible Meaning: Red or Edom (Old Testament)

 Beginning of a dynasty

 Around 72 B.C.
-Antipater I the Idumaean, an Edomite whose ancestors converted to Judaism, produces a son named Herod.
+Antipater I of Idumea, an Edomite whose ancestors converted to Judaism, produces a son named Herod.
 It is this son, later known as Herod the Great, who would ultimately begin a ruling dynasty that would last more than 125 years.

 Antipater, in 47 B.C., due to his support of the Roman Empire, was made the first procurator of Judea, Samaria and Galilee by Julius Caesar.
 Around this time his son Herod is also made the provincial governor of Galilee.
 In 40 B.C., just three years after his father's death by poisoning, Herod is given the title of King of Judea (King of the Jews) by the Roman Senate.